 Local and international schools in Switzerland

 Most students in Switzerland attend local schools, which are of high standard and free.
 “However, foreign families may consider an international school to ease their child’s transition by continuing education in a familiar language and curriculum,” says Daniel.
 “Your child’s age and length of time in Switzerland are just some factors to consider.”
-For more information on how to choose a school in Switzerland, see Expatica’s guide to Swiss schools: local, private, bilingual and international schools.
+For more information on how to choose a school in Switzerland, see Expatica’s guide to Swiss schools.

 Compulsory Swiss education

 Education is compulsory for all children and young people in Switzerland even those who do not have a legal residency status.
 Even though the rules regarding education are set by individual cantons, generally speaking, compulsory education lasts for 9–11 years with some children starting compulsory education when they are four years old and others at six years until about 15 years old.
 You can enquire about your canton’s specific education requirements at one of the cantonal education departments.

 Most students are educated at a state school in the local area, so pupils are mixed ability and come from a range of different backgrounds including, sometimes, linguistic backgrounds.
 Only about 5 percent of Swiss children go to a private school.

 State education is free of charge but you may be asked to pay for school supplies, books, and school trips.

 For more information about different types of schooling in Switzerland, see Expatica’s guide to Swiss schools: local, private, bilingual, and international schools.

 In Switzerland the school year starts between mid-August and mid-September, has two terms or semesters and around 12 weeks holiday a year.
 The exact dates are set by the canton and can vary; you can find contact details for the education department in your canton here.